blissjaspis/education/private-docker-registry.md

     ```
     **Note:** The API endpoint and payload (`/api/v1/deploy`) are illustrative.
 You'll need to refer to the Komodo documentation for the exact API details for triggering a deployment.

-## 5. Security Considerations on DigitalOcean
+## 6. Security Considerations on DigitalOcean

 -   **Firewall:** Use DigitalOcean Cloud Firewalls to restrict access to your services.
     -   Allow port `443` (for the registry and Komodo) and `80` (for HTTP to HTTPS redirection) from anywhere.
     -   Consider restricting access to the Komodo UI (`443` on `komodo.your-domain.com`) to your company's IP addresses if it's for internal use only.
     -   Allow port `22` (SSH) only from your trusted IP addresses.

 -   **Backups:** The Docker volume `registry-data` contains all your images, and `komodo-data` contains your Komodo configuration.
-Regularly back up these volumes to prevent data loss.
-You can use DigitalOcean Snapshots or other backup solutions.
+Regularly back up these volumes. **Crucially, also back up your `~/projects` directory**, as it now contains all your vital configuration-as-code.

 -   **Monitoring:** Monitor your Droplet's resource usage (CPU, memory, disk space) to ensure your registry and deployment system remain performant.

-## 6. Consolidating on a Single Host

-Running your production websites on the same host as your Docker registry and Komodo is a very efficient setup.
-It centralizes your infrastructure, simplifies networking, and speeds up deployments since images are pulled locally without traversing the internet.

-### Key Considerations

-*   **Server Resources**: This is the most important factor.
-You are now running the registry, Komodo, a reverse proxy, and multiple websites.
-Monitor your Droplet's CPU, RAM, and Disk Space usage closely.
-Start with a general-purpose Droplet with at least 4GB or 8GB of RAM and scale up as needed based on your websites' traffic and resource consumption.
-*   **Nginx as a Router**: As shown in the updated `nginx/conf.d/registry.conf` file, Nginx acts as the main router.
-It uses the `server_name` directive to direct traffic for each domain to the appropriate backend service defined in your `docker-compose.yml` file.
-*   **Docker Compose Expansion**: The updated `docker-compose.yml` file includes a template for adding your websites as services.
-Each service will pull its image from your private registry.
-*   **Security and Isolation**: While Docker provides process isolation, all services share the same host kernel.
-For enhanced security, you can create separate Docker networks for different groups of applications to prevent containers from communicating unless explicitly allowed.
-For instance, your websites might be on one network, and your admin tools (Komodo) on another.

-### Deployment Workflow

-The workflow remains the same, but it's now even more powerful:
-1.  **Develop**: Make changes to one of your website's codebases.
-2.  **CI**: Push the code, which triggers a GitHub Action.
-The action builds the new Docker image and pushes it to `registry.your-domain.com/my-website-1:latest`.
-3.  **CD**: The GitHub Action then makes an API call to Komodo.
-4.  **Deploy**: Komodo, running on the same server, pulls the new image from the local registry (which is very fast) and redeploys the `website1` service with the new image.

 ## Conclusion

 You now have a fully functional, secure, and private Docker Registry on DigitalOcean, paired with Komodo as a powerful web UI for continuous deployment.
-By extending this setup, you can efficiently manage and deploy multiple production websites from a single, consolidated server.
+By using a multi-compose file architecture, you can efficiently and safely manage and deploy 20+ production websites from a single, consolidated server.
 This setup gives you full control over your Docker images and automates your deployment workflow.
 Remember to keep your server and Docker images updated to protect against vulnerabilities.